crypto-banker/bridgeless/README.md

 This is a simple, 'view'-type function designed to help calculate orderHashes for `BridgelessOrder`s.

 ### IBridgelessCallee
-This interface defines the (at present) two functions that a `Bridgeless Adapter` must define in order to be used in calls to `Bridgeless.fulfillOrder` and `Bridgeless.fulfillOrders`.
+This interface defines the (at present) two functions that a `BridgelessCallee`-type contract must define in order to be used in calls to `Bridgeless.fulfillOrder` and `Bridgeless.fulfillOrders`.

 ### BridgelessStructs
 The `BridgelessStructs` interface simply defines the two struct types -- `BridgelessOrder` and `Signature` that are shared amongst all of Bridgeless's other contracts.